Neurofeedback for Autism

 People with autism spectrum disorder (ASD) often have co-occurring conditions such as ADHD, ODD, anxiety, OCD, learning difficulties and executive functioning challenges.

 The needs and behaviors of children and adolescents with autism are layered and complex impacting both physical and mental health.
-Their needs require support at home and school and the good news is that early intervention is associated with better life outcomes.
+Their needs require support at home and school and the good news is that there are interventions you can employ to improve your child’s mental functioning.

-How Does Autism Affect Behavior and Learning at School?
+How Does Autism Affect Behavior and Learning in School?

-While children with ASD can sometimes hold it together at school because of the routine and structure, as well as high level of support services, home can be vastly different.
-Sensory processing issues often drive dysregulated behaviors that can lead to tantrums.
-Being proactive with sensory processing needs and making sure to have a plan in place is important for a calm family environment.
+While children with ASD can sometimes hold it together in school because of the routine and structure, as well as the high level of support services, home can be a very different environment.

 How Does A QEEG Brain Map Help Autism Treatment?

-In our BrainBehaviorReset™ Program, a QEEG brain map or a brain check is a critical first step in the process of beginning neurofeedback, which is a therapy that can improve the symptoms of autism.
-I create a custom care plan for each client that includes science-backed therapies designed to calm the brain and regulate brain wave activity.
+In our BrainBehaviorReset™ Program, a QEEG brain map or a brain check is a critical first step in the process of beginning neurofeedback – a therapy that can improve the symptoms of autism.
+Based on the resulting brain map, I create a custom care plan for each client that includes science-backed therapies designed to calm the brain and regulate brain wave activity.

 Neurofeedback has been shown to improve: